pablodecm/phd_thesis/src/102_chapter_2.md

 hadrons produced in the collision that are able to transverse the dense calorimeter and magnet section and still produce a response in the muon detectors, that are referred to as *punch-through* hadrons.
+In addition, muons are a common product of the decay of hadrons and thus is important to differentiate between muons likely produce in the primary interaction, or *prompt muons*, and those produce in a secondary decay of another particle.
+The amount of energy deposited around the muon trajectory, called *muon isolation*, as well as the distance to the primary vertex are important variables for such distinction.

 #### Electron and Photon Reconstruction

+Electron reconstruction is instead more challenging because it uses the readouts from the inner tracker and the ECAL, both detector being sensitive to additional charged particles coming out from the detector volume, and the latter also to high-energy photons.
+Additionally, electrons loose energy in their curved trajectories through the tracker complicating an accurate track reconstruction.

 #### Jet Reconstruction